benjaminlq/gradient-boosting/README.md

 - For approximate algorithm, many blocks (subset of rows) can be created and distributed across multiple machines or store on disk in out-of-core settings.
 Useful to speed-up split proposals, collection of bucket statistics as well as subsample of features.

 #### 4.2.
 Cache-Aware and Out-Of-Core computation optimization
-- Cache Aware Access: allocate an internal buffer in each thread, fetch the gradient statistics into it, and then perform accumulation in a mini-batch manner.
+- Cache Aware Access: fetch the gradient statistics into cache memory to increase CPU speed during split determination step.
 - Out-Of-Core computation: store compressed blocks on disks and pre-fetch them using separate threads

 ## III.
 Implementations